 API Entry points which are documented in this manual and declared in an installed header file.
-These can be used in distributed packages and will only be changed after deprecation.
+These can be used in distributed packages and ideally will only be changed after deprecation.
+See [API index], page 223.

 public Entry points declared in an installed header file that are exported on all R platforms but are not documented and subject to change without notice.

-private Entry points that are used when building R and exported on all R platforms but are not declared in the installed header files.
+Do not use these in distributed code.
+Their declarations will eventually be moved out of installed header files private Entry points that are used when building R and exported on all R platforms but are not declared in the installed header files.
 Do not use these in distributed code.